muhammedhani/Java-Calculator/README.md

 * * *

 * ## Project Description:
-  <p>This GUI Application takes a math expression with some limitations.
+  This GUI Application takes a math expression with some limitations.
 Such as,

 	You should close every bracket that is opened to evaluate the expression.